dintifla/simple-timekeeping/README.md

 Once all participants are registered at the start and finished and both files are present.
 Proceed like this:

-1. Correct the gender in the "Start" file if some of the spares were female (set `gender: "F"`)
+1. Correct the category in the "Start" file if some of the spares were female (set `category: "F"`)
 2. Start `zeitmessungAuswertung.html`
 3. Import start- and finishing time files (the ones generated above)
 4. Click "Evaluate" ("Auswerten")